snerus11/Electric-car_range/README.md

 # Electric-car_range
 Predicted the driving range in Kms.
-Machine Learning models trained based on the features like the average speed, type of the route and driving style etc.;
+Machine Learning models trained based on features like the average speed, type of route and driving style, etc.

+Used Linear Regression, Random Forest, and RPArt as the prediction models